Living with no regrets has been a theme in my life.

 you never thought possible before.

-You'll stop waiting for things to things to change
+You'll stop waiting for things to change

-and start taking action now not later.
+and start taking action now - not someday.

 And walk away with tools that